yathaarthbatra/yathaarthbatra/README.md

-### Hi 👋, this is Yathaarth , a 💻developer who is in ♥love with building projects and participating in Hackathons.
+### Hi 👋, this is Yathaarth , a 💻developer💻 who is in ♥love with building 👩‍💻projects and participating in Hackathons👩‍💻.
 ### 🏢I am mainly into developing Android 📱apps.

 More Info about me:⏭
 - 🔭 I’m currently working on a Todo App.
-- 🤔 I’m looking for help with some 💲money to buy a 🖥Desktop.
+- 🤔 I’m looking for help with some 💲💲money💲💲 to buy a 🖥Desktop.
 - 💬 Ask me about 🗣Stammering!!
 - 📫 How to reach me: